Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/privateRoleSetup.md

     These commands can be executed by Admins and Bot Manager only.

-: The `bb prs` command allows to setup private roles perks for non booster members.
-Members with allowed role can use [`bb role`](/commands/boosters/role) command to claim and setup their private roles same way as boosters.
+: The `bb prs` command allows you to set up private role perks for non-booster members.
+Members with an allowed role can use the [`bb role`](/commands/boosters/role) command to claim and set up their private roles in the same way as boosters.

 ## Allow roles